Medical negligence is a mistake or substandard care by a medical professional, which caused you to become injured or made your condition worse.

 Find out more about making a claim for medical negligence compensation and how the process works.

 Seeing someone close to you suffer because of medical negligence can be very difficult.
-They might not feel ready to claim, or their injuries may have left them physically unable to do so.
+They might not feel ready to claim, or their injuries may have left them physically (or mentally) unable to do so.

-We can help you make a compensation claim on behalf of a close friend or family member – this means they’ll be able to get the support they need, but without the added pressure of speaking with our solicitors or dealing with the claim.
+We can help you make a compensation claim on behalf of a close friend or family member.
+This means they’ll be able to get the support they need, but without the added pressure of speaking with our solicitors or dealing with the claim.

 We might even be able to arrange for them to receive some of their compensation before the final settlement.
-This is known as an ‘interim payment’, and could help to cover any immediate costs of their injuries, including the cost of accommodation if you’ve had to stay nearby to the hospital where they’re being treated.
+This is known as an ‘interim payment’, and could help to cover any immediate costs of their injuries, including the cost of accommodation if they’ve had to stay nearby to the hospital where they’re being treated.

 Medical negligence cases can be very complicated because there are so many different factors, so it’s difficult for us to say exactly how much compensation you’ll receive for your claim.
 No two cases are the same, so the amount of money you’ll get will depend on your particular situation.